Project Gaia: Indoor air pollution

 Because of their higher exposure to cook fires, women and children are particularly at risk.
 Indoor air pollution causes 56% of deaths and 80% of the global burden of disease for children under the age of five.
 Indoor air pollution also increases the risk of acute lower respiratory infections, chronic obstructive pulmonary disease, and is associated with tuberculosis, perinatal mortality, low birth weight, asthma, otitis media, cancer of the upper airway, and cataracts.
 Respiratory disease is the leading cause of death for children.
 Indoor air pollution disproportionately affects refugees and urban populations in poverty, due to crowded and poorly ventilated living areas, as well as those with a decrease immune response due to HIV/AIDS.

 Fuel collection

 In Entoto, on the outskirts of Addis Ababa, thousands of women and girls collect firewood.
 They carry heavy loads for many miles which they will use or sell as woodfuel.
 In Ethiopia 90% of energy comes from biomass like wood and charcoal.

 Personal safety

 Meanwhile, collecting wood involves risk to personal safety.
 Women and older children usually collect wood, often facing gender-based harassment and disputes with landowners who accuse them of trespassing.
-Women in Ethiopia's UNHCR refugee camps say that they fear assault, rape, and violence while searching for wood.
+Women in Ethiopia's United Nations High Commissioner for Refugees (UNHCR) refugee camps say that they fear assault, rape, and violence while searching for wood.